 Location - 36 km from Una and 103 km from Mandi

-Built-in 1976, Gobind Sagar Lake is a manmade reservoir that is formed by the Bhakra Dam.
+Built-in 1976, Gobind Sagar Lake is a manmade reservoir that the Bhakra Dam forms.
 Named after Guru Gobind Singh Ji, the tenth Sikh Guru.
-This reservoir is built on the River Satluj and the huge Hydel dam at Bhakra is one of the world’s highest gravity dams.
+This reservoir is built on the River Satluj, and the huge Hydel dam at Bhakra is one of the world's highest gravity dams.
 The Gobind Sagar is 90 km long and nestled amidst the Himalayan range.
 The lush greenery of the mountains adds charm to the beauty of the lake.
-This is the biggest lake in Himachal Pradesh and is home to numerous species of birds and animals including Chausingha, Sambar, Hyena, Chinkara, Nilgai, and wild boar.
+This is the biggest lake in Himachal Pradesh and is home to numerous species of birds and animals, including Chausingha, Sambar, Hyena, Chinkara, Nilgai, and wild boar.
 There are a plethora of adventure activities to indulge in here are river rafting, canoeing, kayaking, surfing, and swimming.

 Rewalsar Lake, Mandi

 Location - 17 km from Ner Chowk and 23 km from Mandi